 Except the sand didn’t look quite so pink from where we were waiting on our boat.
 Eventually we couldn’t wait any longer and decided to make a swim for it… Diving in and swimming for shore.
 Turns out up close the sand didn’t look too pink either, until the waves hit the sand and then the sand turned pink!
 This beautiful natural phenomenon comes about because the white beach sand is combined with red pigment from a type of coral called Foraminifera.
 Tiny flecks of the red coral are broken down and washed up on the beach to create a beautiful pink hue.

-We were lucky enough to spend the afternoon snorkelling here where the marine life was once again unbelievable.
+We were lucky enough to spend the afternoon snorkelling and diving in the Komodo National Park where the marine life was once again unbelievable.
 It really is so amazing to walk a few steps into the water and put your eyes under to discover all the activity going on beneath the surface.
 A wonderful underwater world!

 How to get to Komodo Islands